Namsangee/doosan-robotics-ros-manual/source/faq/dr_init.rst

 DR_init Import Issue
 ====================

+If a dr_init error occurs even after a successful build, please refer to the following information.
 This document describes a common error related to the `DR_init` module in the Doosan ROS 2 environment, including the root cause and its resolution.

 1. Error Case